Kenneth George Jr.: Professional career

+Tennessee Titans

 George signed with the Tennessee Titans of the National Football League (NFL) on May 16, 2022.
 He was released on August 9, 2022.

+Houston Roughnecks

 George was signed by the Houston Roughnecks of the XFL on January 6, 2023.

+Hamilton Tiger-Cats

 George signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL) on February 21, 2023.
 He started 18 games for the Tiger-Cats in 2023, recording 43 tackles on defense, one sack, two interceptions and one forced fumble.
 In 2024, he played in 10 regular season games where he had 39 defensive tackles, two interceptions, and one interception for a touchdown before being released on August 20, 2024.

+Toronto Argonauts

 On August 28, 2024, it was announced that George had signed with the Toronto Argonauts of the CFL.
 He played in the last four games of the regular season, starting in one, here he had four defensive tackles, five special teams tackles, and two pass knockdowns.
 He also played in the East Semi-Final as a backup before being moved to the practice roster for the East Final.
 He was on the injured list when the Argonauts defeated the Winnipeg Blue Bombers in the 111th Grey Cup.

+George played in just two regular season games in 2025 and became a free agent upon the expiry of his contract on February 10, 2026.